 - You have had IVF treatment but repeated cycles have indicated poor egg quality, or

 - Same sex male couples in need of donor eggs to have their family

-- The egg donation process
+- Using an egg donor process

 After an initial consultation with your fertility specialist, counselling is scheduled for both you as the recipient and your donor (and your respective partners, if applicable).
 Counselling is mandatory, and is an opportunity to discuss donor treatment and its implications.

 2. Donor IVF cycle